lamberss/lamberss.github.io/content/solitaire_rpg_experiment.rst

     :alt: Dice and a character sheet.
     :align: left

     Dice and a character sheet for Pathfinder_.

-    Image: Copyright 2015 Steven E. Lamberson, Jr.
+Copyright 2015 Steven E. Lamberson, Jr.

 When Addicitons Aren't Fed
 --------------------------